abisxir/alasgar/README.md

 Material
 ========
 We can change cube color using material components.
-We scale cube and make it bigger and then we add a component to define cube material.
+We scale cube and make it bigger and then we add a component to define cube's material.
-I used chroma library to manipulate colors, it is a great library, check here to see how to use it: https://github.com/treeform/chroma
+I used chroma library to manipulate colors, it is a great library, here you can see how to use it: https://github.com/treeform/chroma

 ```nim